Perfect chiral quantum routing: Nearly perfect routing using only phases

-\textit{Nearly perfect routing using only phases --} The routing phenomena we want to implement are those involving an \textit{input} state (sites $\ket{1}$, $\ket{2}$, or one of their superpositions) driven to separated spatial regions (sites $\ket{r}$, $\ket{f}$ or their superpositions, respectively), where $\ket{r}$ can be any site of the routing layer $\mathcal{R}$ and $\ket{f}$ is its associated output node.
-Applying the Krylov reduction method to the Hamiltonian $ H \left( n,d,\vec{\phi} \right)$, starting from the vertex $\ket{f}$, we obtain the following orthonormal basis $\{\ket{e_{k}}\}$
+The routing phenomena we want to implement are those involving an \textit{input} state (sites $\ket{1}$, $\ket{2}$, or one of their superpositions) driven to separated spatial regions (sites $\ket{r}$, $\ket{f}$ or their superpositions, respectively), where $\ket{r}$ can be any site of the routing layer $\mathcal{R}$ and $\ket{f}$ is its associated output node.
+Choosing the phases of the chiral layer as the roots of the unity $\sqrt[\leftroot{-2}\uproot{2}d]{1}$, the property